 |Club Phone||(03) 9775 0363 Mobile 0400 042 236|

 |Green Fees||$30 ($25 with Guide), $20 nine holes ($15 with Guide)|

 Savings available to users of The GOLF Course Guide.

 Guide users are able to access any Green Fee Deal that may be offered for limited times via Internet 'deal providers'.
 Simply ask at time of booking, pay the Deal Price and present Guide when you play. click here for details

 Course information sourced from the 2020 edition of The GOLF Course Guide, Click here for details

 Eastern Sward is a private nine hole course offering great variety with 18 tees.
-Our new course superintendent Mark Hudson (ex Moonah Links) joined us 18 months ago and has made significant changes, totally transforming this hidden gem.
+Our course superintendenthas made significant changes, totally transforming the course.

 New tees and bunkers, new drainage and some added length have pushed out the par to 68.
 With the help of an apprentice greenkeeper and 3-4 volunteer members, Eastern Sward has never been a better place to join!

 We offer green fee access on Thursday, Friday and Sunday.
 Bookings essential.